laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 Category | Key Issues
 ------------ | -------------
 Authentication and Authorization | - Failing to authenticate/ authorize in occasionally connected scenarios.<br>- Failing to use authentication and authorization over a virtual private network (VPN)<br>
+Caching | - Caching unnecessary data on a device that has limited resources. <br>- Caching sensitive data in unencrypted form. <br>- Failing to choose an appropriate caching technology. <br>- Choosing inappropriate cache locations and formats. <br>- Relying on cached data that may no longer be available in occasionallyconnected scenarios.
-Caching | - Caching unnecessary data on a device that has limited resources Communication | - Failing to protect sensitive data over the air Configuration Management | - Failing to restore configuration state after a reset Data Access | - Failing to implement data-access mechanisms that work with intermittent connectivity
+Communication | - Failing to protect sensitive data over the air Configuration Management | - Failing to restore configuration state after a reset Data Access | - Failing to implement data-access mechanisms that work with intermittent connectivity